librenms/librenms/doc/Developing/os/Health-Information.md

 - `app/Models/Sensor.php`: add a free icon from [Font Awesome](https://fontawesome.com/icons?d=gallery&m=free)
 in the $icons array.
 - `doc/Developing/os/Health-Information.md`: documentation for every sensor class is mandatory.
-- `includes/discovery/sensors.inc.php`: add the sensor class to the $run_sensors array.
 - `includes/discovery/functions.inc.php`: optional - if sensible low_limit and high_limit values
 are guessable when a SNMP-retrievable threshold is not available, add a case for the sensor class to the sensor_limit() and/or sensor_low_limit() functions.